web blazonry web development scripts and tutorials

 Secure Web Development

-No web hosting company is a perfect match for your needs.
-No web hosting company has 100% perfect reviews on web hosting forums.
-It’s a matter of trade-offs.
-I think that understanding the needs of a site with programming behind it requires a different set of criteria than most standard web hosting sales pitches and articles address.
+No web hosting company is a perfect match for anyone, or has 100% perfect reviews.
+You will have to make trade-offs.
+Understanding the needs of a site with programming behind it requires a bit more research as well as a different set of criteria than many web hosting marketing materials and articles address.

 Though this article is skewed toward PHP, MySQL, Apache Linux (LAMP) web hosting, it also addresses general issues discussed that are relevant to web hosting in general.

-When you are starting out, you are looking for “shared web hosting” (also known as virtual hosting).
-Yours is not the only site on the server.
-There might be 100 or 1000 other sites on that server.
+When you are starting out, you are likely looking for “shared web hosting.”
+Your site will not be the only site on the server.
+There might be 100 or 1000+ other sites on that server.
 This article is written about shared web hosting.

-To a web hosting company, the ideal customer has a few static HTML files and nearly no visitors.
+To a web hosting provider, the ideal customer has a few static HTML files and nearly no visitors.
 Your dynamic content places more demands on the server than static HTML does.
-Even robots alone chew up web hosting resources when they visit all the pages that are created dynamically that don’t “exist” like static HTML pages do.
+Even robots alone chew up web hosting resources when they visit all the pages that are created dynamically that don’t “exist” as static HTML pages.

 Web Hosting Software Needs to Support Your Applications

-If the web hosting server does not meet your needs, move on.
-Web hosting companies do not upgrade system software often.
+If any web hosting provider does not meet your needs, move on.
+Some web hosting companies do not upgrade system software often.
 This is partly because it can wreck havoc with existing customers by breaking their apps which causes much trouble for their expensive and limited support staff.
 No matter what the sales folks say.
-Note that many web hosting companies have more than one server and not all servers have the exact same software versions.

 Web Hosting Server Settings

 Server settings refer to settings that apply to all sites on the web hosting company’s server.
 Server settings are preset by the web hosting company.
-This includes which Apache modules are loaded and which PHP extensions or options are compiled into PHP.
+This includes which Apache modules are loaded, the Apache config, which PHP extensions and options are compiled into PHP, and the php.ini settings.

 Look again at what you will run on your site.
 Be aware that many apps and tutorials assume you have total access to the web hosting server and can configure it however you want.
 If you need a different setting, option, extension or module, you are doomed.
-Don’t count on the web hosting company changing any settings you request.
+Don’t count on the web hosting provider changing any settings you request.
 Even if the customer support rep says they would change a setting for you, the tech staff might have real reasons why they will not change it.
-Look at this from the web hosting company’s perspective: there are a great many customers getting web hosting on a single server and the server needs to stay stable and running.
+Look at this from the web hosting company's perspective: there are a great many customers getting web hosting on a single server and the server needs to be secure, stable and provide good up-time.

-My personal experience was that I wanted to do something that required CURL for PHP, but my web hosting company at the time did not compile it into PHP.
+A story from my personal experience is that I wanted to do something that required CURL for PHP, but my web hosting company at the time did not compile it into PHP.
 My fatal issue was right there in the app’s readme:

 To use PHP’s CURL support you must also compile PHP --with-curl[=DIR] where DIR ...